 Principal Procedure: procedure performed for definitive treatment or taking care of a complication, and most related to the principal diagnosis

-Inpatient data is provided in four Access data files and seven Excel lookup tables.
+Inpatient data are provided in four Access data files and seven Excel lookup tables.

 ABOUT HOSPITAL DISCHARGE DATA ON STATS EXPLORER

-Hospital discharge data on Stats Explorer includes inpatient hospitalizations, outpatient hospital discharges and emergency department visits.
+Hospital discharge data on Stats Explorer include inpatient hospitalizations, outpatient hospital discharges and emergency department visits.